napframework/nap-docs/app/manual/00_installation.md

 # Development Environments {#ides}

-NAP $(NAP_VERSION_FULL) supports `Visual Studio 2019 (v142)` on Windows, `XCode 11.7` on macOS and `make files` on Linux.
+NAP $(NAP_VERSION_FULL) supports `Visual Studio 2019 (v142)` on Windows and `make files` on Linux.
 Instead of using these environments you can use [Visual Studio Code](https://code.visualstudio.com/) or [CLion](https://www.jetbrains.com/clion) to author your code.
 Although we don't officially support these environments others have confirmed that they work as expected.
 Both `Visual Studio Code` and `CLion` can be configured using CMake, which is the system NAP uses to build and package applications.

 # Windows {#win64}